Tea culture: Turkey

 As of 2016, Turkey tops the per capita tea consumption statistics at 6.96 lb.

 Turkish tea or Çay is produced on the eastern Black Sea coast, which has a mild climate with high precipitation and fertile soil.
 Turkish tea is typically prepared using çaydanlık, an instrument especially designed for tea preparation, essentially an on-top-of-the-kitchen-range replacement for the more traditional samovar.
 Water is brought to a boil in the larger lower kettle, and then some of the water is used to fill the smaller kettle on top - demlik - and steep several spoons of loose tea leaves, producing a strong tea.
 When served, the continually cooking water from the bottom part is used to dilute the strong tea from the top part on a per-cup basis, giving each serving the choice between strong ("koyu"/dark) or weak ("açık"/light).
-Tea is drunk from small glasses to enjoy it hot in addition to showing its colour, with lumps of beetroot sugar, either dissolved in the cup for sweetness or pressed between the tongue tip and upper palate for reduced sugar intake (kırtlama).
+Tea is drunk from small glasses to preserve heat and to display its colour, with lumps of beetroot sugar, either dissolved in the cup for sweetness or pressed between the tongue tip and upper palate for reduced sugar intake (kırtlama).
 To a lesser extent than in other Muslim countries, tea replaces both alcohol and coffee as the social beverage.
-Within Turkey, tea is usually known as Rize tea.
+Within Turkey, tea is usually known as Rize tea because most of the Turkish tea is produced in Rize Province on the Black Sea coast.

 In 2004, Turkey produced 205,500 tonnes of tea (6.4% of the world's total tea production), which made it one of the largest tea markets in the world, with 120,000 tons being consumed in Turkey, and the rest being exported.
 In 2010 Turkey had the highest per capita consumption in the world at 2.7 kg.
 As of 2013, the per-capita consumption of Turkish tea exceeds 10 cups per day and 13.8 kg per year.
-Tea is grown mostly in Rize Province on the Black Sea coast.

 Africa

 Algeria

-Mint tea is central to social life in the Maghreb and is very popular among the Tuareg people of Algeria, Libya, Niger, and Mali.
+Maghrebi mint tea is central to social life in the Maghreb and is very popular among the Tuareg people of Algeria, Libya, Niger, and Mali.
 The service can be ceremonial, especially when prepared for a guest.
 The tea is traditionally made by the head male in the family and offered to guests as a sign of hospitality.
 Typically, at least three glasses of tea are served.
 Tea is consumed throughout the day as a social activity.

-Mint has been used as an infusion, decoction, and herbal medicine throughout the Mediterranean since antiquity.
-This aromatic plant was widely used in Algeria to cure and prevent cholera when it plagued the country from 1835 until 1865.